Best pickup trucks

 Nissan has been building rugged pickups for years, but this most recent Navara is the most road-biased and comfort-orientated one yet.
 The double-cab version – which we recommend – comes with sophisticated rear suspension that makes it surprisingly comfortable on road and one of the best-to-drive pickups available.
 This doesn’t diminish its off-road abilities, however, while the cabin will be familiar to anyone who’s sampled the latest Nissan Qashqai and Nissan X-Trail family cars.

 There is just one engine available in the Navara, but in two outputs.
-The 2.3-litre diesel is available with 158bhp on lower spec models, while top spec versions come with a more powerful 187bhp twin-turbocharged version.
+The 2.3-litre diesel is available with 161bhp on lower spec models, while top spec versions come with a more powerful 187bhp twin-turbocharged version.
 Not only does it allow you to tow up to 3,500kg, but it’s also pretty refined, too.
-Like the L200, the Nissan should return more than 40mpg and has the standard £260-a-year road-tax bill for light commercial vehicles.

 An icon of toughness, dependability and reliability, the Toyota Hilux has a fantastic reputation for keeping going, no matter the situation.
 To succeed in the UK, however, it needs to work as a family car as well as a rough, tough pickup.
 It’s reasonably comfortable and refined compared to its rivals, while the interior feels pretty well put together, too, with plenty of space – as long as you go for the double-cab version.

-There’s just one engine available – a 148bhp 2.4-litre four-cylinder diesel, which is powerful enough (although not quite as strong as some rivals) and returns around 40mpg.
+Lower specs get a 148bhp 2.4-litre four-cylinder diesel, which is powerful enough (although not quite as strong as some rivals), while a facelift in 2020 introduced a 201bhp 2.8-litre engine for high-spec models.
+Expect up to 30mpg from both.
 A maximum towing limit of 3,200kg puts the Hilux in the middle of the class, while the load bay can carry over a tonne itself.
-There are four trim levels to choose from, and while the Icon is around £5,000 more than the entry-level Active, it does mean you get a double-cab bodystyle plus extras like a reversing camera, cruise control, tinted rear windows and Toyota’s Touch 2 touchscreen infotainment system.
+There are four trim levels to choose from, and while the Icon is around £2,500 more than the entry-level Active, it does mean you get a double-cab bodystyle plus extras like a reversing camera, cruise control, tinted rear windows and Toyota’s Touch 2 touchscreen infotainment system.

 This is certainly one of the plushest pickups on sale right now, with the high-quality interior fit and finish you expect to find in a Volkswagen.
 The Amarok is fitted with a 3.0-litre diesel, with 201 or 255bhp.
-The updated Amarok won’t cost a huge amount more to run with the bigger engine, with both returning around 36mpg.
 All models come with selectable four-wheel drive as standard and if you choose an automatic gearbox, the Amarok is capable of towing up to 3,500kg.
 The 2.5 square-metre load bay can carry over a tonne and is wide enough to take a forklift pallet.

 Two main trim levels are offered, called Trendline and Highline; if you’re after a luxurious pickup truck, the Highline Amarok should be at the top of your list, with equipment such as leather upholstery and heated seats, 19-inch alloy wheels, front and rear parking sensors and chrome detailing.
 There are also two Black Editions with black styling touches and extra equipment.